Nick Foles Missed A $1 Million Bonus By Four Snaps This Year, So The Eagles Gave It To Him Anyway

 As ESPN noted, there could still be a few options for the Philadelphia Eagles before letting Foles walk into free agency.
 While it remains unlikely that the team would dish out the dollars needed to keep him as Wentz’s backup (especially with Foles commanding starter salary on the open market), they still hold the option to exercise a $20 million salary option for 2019.
 As the report noted, Foles still has the ability to veto this deal and buy his way into free agency, leaving this an unlikely option.

-The team also holds the ability to use a franchise tag, which would allow them to take a salary designation of $25 million salary designation and seek a potential trade.
-Though teams would know that the Eagles have no desire to keep a backup on the roster at that high of a salary and would lose some bargaining status, the report noted that the competition could be fierce enough to still command a good return.
+The team also holds the ability to use a franchise tag, which would allow them to take a salary designation of $25 million and seek a potential trade.
+Though teams would know that the Eagles have no desire to keep a backup on the roster at that high of a salary — and would lose some bargaining status — the report noted that the competition could be fierce enough to still command a good return.

 After missing a $1 million contract incentive this season by just 4 plays, Nick Foles was still given the $1M this week.
 Respect for the SB MVP. pic.twitter.com/EqSiFmx0wH